Are you one of the 58% of people who don’t change the locks when you move into a new home?

 - Do you know how many previous occupants your home has had?

-- When were the window locks last changed?
+- When did the window locks last change?

 - Has anyone ever given a set of keys to a tradesman?

-- Has the property ever been looked after by a third party?
+- Has anyone other than the owner ever looked after before?